 - 108. Acoustic Certification Prior to the issue of any Occupation Certificate, a suitably qualified acoustic consultant will certify that the operation of the premises and plant equipment will not give rise to a sound pressure level at any affected premises that exceeds the relevant acoustic criteria.
 The development will at all times comply with these noise levels post occupation. - 109.
 BASIX Certificate All energy efficiency measures as detailed in the approved BASIX Certificate in the plans approved with the Development Consent will be implemented before issue of any Occupation Certificate.
 A Compliance Certificate will be provided to the Principal Certifier regarding the implementation of all energy efficiency measures as detailed in the approved BASIX Certificate before any Occupation Certificate is issued. - 110.
-Allocation of Car Parking Spaces A total of 109 car parking spaces, and a minimum of thirty (30) bicycle parking spaces associated with the development is to be allocated as follows, sign posted and/or line marked accordingly: - Ninety six (96) residential spaces, including eight (8) accessible spaces. - Thirteen (13) dedicated visitor spaces. - One (1) of the visitor spaces is to also be a shared as a wash bay. - Twenty two (22) bicycle spaces for residents. - Eight (8) bicycle spaces for visitors. - 111.
-Electricity Supply Evidence will be provided demonstrating that the development has been connected to the electricity network. - 112.
-Structural Certificates - The proposed structure will be constructed in accordance with details designed and certified by the practising qualified structural and geotechnical engineer.
-In addition, Compliance or Structural Certificates, to the effect that the building works have been carried in accordance with the structural design; will be submitted to the PCA prior to the issue of the Occupation Certificate.
+Allocation of Car Parking Spaces A total of 109 car parking spaces, and a minimum of thirty (30) bicycle parking spaces associated with the development is to be allocated as follows, sign posted and/or line marked accordingly: - Ninety six (96) 101 residential spaces, including eight (8) accessible spaces. - Thirteen (13) dedicated visitor spaces. - One (1) of the visitor spaces is to also be a shared as a wash bay. - Twenty two (22) bicycle spaces for residents. - Eight (8) bicycle spaces for visitors.